JavaScript Required

-Types of 501(c) Tax Exempt Organizations: The Complete IRS Cheat Sheet
+Types of 501(C) Tax Exempt Organizations: The Complete IRS Cheat Sheet

-So, you want to start a nonprofit.
-Great.
-But guess what?
-"Nonprofit" isn't one size fits all.
+A tax-exempt "Nonprofit" isn't one size fits all.
 There are over 30 flavors of tax exempt organizations in the U.S., each with its own rules, perks, restrictions, and forms that make your eyes glaze over.

-But don't worry, most of them are completely irrelevant to normal people.
-You're not trying to start a railroad pension fund or a coal miner's lung trust.
-You're probably here to open a food pantry, run a veterans' club, fix up your town, or build a member based community group.
+Most of them are completely irrelevant to normal people unless you're trying to start a railroad pension fund or a coal miner's lung trust.
+Most likely you're here to open a food pantry, run a veterans' club, fix up your town, or build a member based community group.
+Here we cover the DIY friendly types, the ones regular humans actually start, file for, and run without a legal team and a migraine.

 These are your bread and butter nonprofits: